h4b-dev/n1-vgs-components/README.md

 The CollectForm component accepts the following props:

-- customerId (string, required): The customer ID.
-- appId (string, required): The application ID.
-- apiKey (string, required): The API key for authentication.
+- token (string, required): auth0 user token.
+- environment (one of: [dev, sandbox, prod]): your environment.
+It will change the vault and vgs cname for the proxy.
 - onSubmit (function, required): Callback function that is called when the form is submitted.
 It receives three arguments: id, httpStatus, and httpResponse.
 - onUpdate (function, optional): Callback function that is called when the form state is updated.
 It receives one argument: state.
 - onError (function, optional): Callback function that is called when there is an error.
 It receives one argument: errors.